Naval and Marine Corps Reserve Center: Frank Hotchkin Memorial Training Center

 Naval and Marine Corps Reserve Center is now the training center for the Los Angeles Fire Department.
 The training center was named after LAFD firefighter Frank Hotchkin (July 17, 1956 – Sept.
-27, 1980), who died during a fire on September 27, 1980 after falling through a roof of the Naval and Marine Corps Reserve Center.
+27, 1980), who died during a fire on September 27, 1980, after falling through a roof of the Naval and Marine Corps Reserve Center.
 Frank Hotchkin and other firefighters were on the roof cutting vent holes the building to reduce smoke and spread of the fire.
 The roof had been weakened by the fire and collapsed.
 Four other firefighters were injured in the firefight.
 The funeral service for Frank Hotchkin was at St. David's Episcopal Church in North Hollywood.
-Hotchkin was interned at Forest Lawn Memorial-Park in Hollywood Hills.
+Hotchkin was interred at Forest Lawn Memorial-Park in Hollywood Hills.
 Over 700 firefighters in uniform attended the service.
 Hotchkin was stationed at Fire Station 1 on Pasadena Avenue.
 The fire had been burning for 2 hours before the fire department arrived.
 It took 2 hours and about 160 firefighters to put out the Reserve Center fire, which resulted in roughly $500,000 in damage.
 Destroyed or damaged at the center were the banquet hall, admiral quarters, rifle range, the indoor pool and 40 years of centers documents.
 Trailers were set up to house up to 500 reservists in training.
 The repairs took six years and cost $4.5 million.
-The main center building did not reopen until August of 1986.
+The main center building did not reopen until August 1986.

 The training facility has on display a pylon from the New York World Trade Center in memory of the Firefighters lost in the attacks on September 11, 2001.

 The site has been used for many motion pictures and television shoots.

+The FHMC is where the official weather readings for Downtown Los Angeles are taken, effective May 20, 2024.